Pwoodlock/Airbus-A350X-A380X/README.md

 ---

 - Complete hardware schematics and PCB layouts
-- Microcontroller firmware for all module/s
 - Mechanical designs for enclosures and mounting solutions for CNC & 3D Printing Fabrication
-- USB interface with plug-and-play compatibility
-- Mobiflight Module
+- WASM Module
--
+- X-PLANE Plugin
 - Compatible with FlyByWire Simulations' A380X
-- Combability with other A350X Projects when they release.
+- Compatibility with other A350X Projects when they release.

 ## Contributing :
 ---